bobmacneal/react-native-firebase-auth/README.md

 ## Firebase Setup

-If you wise to modify this code with your own firebase instance, do the following:
+If you want to adapt this code to your purposes, please create your own firebase project.
+Set up your project as follows:

-1. Go to firebase console https://console.firebase.google.com/, set up new project.
+1. On the firebase console https://console.firebase.google.com/, set up new project.
 2. Click Authentication from navigation drawer, and click set up sign-in method.
 Enable the Email/Password sign-in provider.
-3. In upper top right, click web setup and copy the var config part (not the script tags) then paste into src/App.js.
+3. In upper top right, click web setup and copy the config part (not the script tags).
+Paste your instance config into src/App.js.
 For example:

   `var config = {`